Ryan Martinez (fighter): Background

-MMA career
+Mixed martial arts career

 Early career

 After a successful amateur career, Martinez began as a professional in 2010.
 He fought mainly for the Colorado-based promotion Fight To Win.
 With a MMA record of 5–1, he signed with ProElite.

 ProElite

 Martinez made his debut against former NCAA division I national wrestling champion Mark Ellis on November 5, 2011, in the opening round of the heavyweight tournament.
 He won via unanimous decision and advanced to the semifinal.

 In the semifinal on January 21, 2012, Martinez faced Cody Griffin.
 He won via unanimous decision.

 Martinez was expected to face Richard Odoms in the finals, but in early 2012 ProElite has entered into a partnership with DREAM, which has gone out of business soon after.
 Martinez then signed with Bellator.

 Bellator Fighting Championships

 Martinez made his debut against Mike Wessel on August 24, 2012, at Bellator 73.
 He lost via split decision (29-28 Wessel, 30-27 Martinez, 29-28 Wessel).

 Martinez faced Manny Lara on October 5, 2012, at Bellator 75.
 He won via majority decision (29-27, 29-27, 28-28).

 Martinez faced Travis Wiuff on March 21, 2013, at Bellator 93.
 He won via knockout in the very first round.

 In June 2013, Martinez entered the Bellator Summer Series Heavyweight tournament as an injury replacement for Vinicius Queiroz.
 He faced Rich Hale in the opening round at Bellator 96 and won via knockout in the first round.

 Martinez faced Vitaly Minakov in the finals on July 31, 2013, at Bellator 97.
 He lost via TKO in the third round.

 Martinez then fought Lavar Johnson in the quarterfinals of Bellator's Season Ten Heavyweight tournament at Bellator 111.
 He lost via TKO in the first round.

 Martinez faced Nick Rossborough on September 26, 2014, at Bellator 126.
 He lost the fight via TKO due to injury after tearing his left bicep in the first round.